Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Beware of Smell

 The Upper Geyser Basin stinks, literally.
-The nasty smell lingers in the air and offends you enormously.
+The nasty smell lingers in the air and offends your senses enormously.
 You get used to it eventually.
 People with a heightened sense of smell might have issues with this persistent odor.

 If you are one of them, break your visit to the Upper Geyser Basin into short trips.
 Explore the area for 30 minutes or so before stepping out from it for a breath of fresh air.
 Resume your visit where you stoped and explore the other sections of the Upper Geyser Basin until the smell forces you to look for refuge again.
 Repeat as many times as you need.

-This concludes our guide to the Upper Geyser Basin and its remarkable hydrothermal features.
-If you are looking for more information about Yellowstone National Park, check out the following guides:
+This concludes our guide to the Upper Basin and its remarkable hydrothermal features.
+If you are looking for more information about Yellowstone National Park, check out our guide to the Midway Geyser Basin (Beyond Grand Prismatic Spring).

 If you found this post useful, don’t forget to pin it for later and share it with your friends.